bogosorter/lcom-report/README.md

 void dino_step(dino_t* dino) {
     dino->speed.x += delta_speed;
     dino->position.x += dino->speed.x * delta_time;
     dino->score += delta_score;

     // ...
 }
 ```

 **Keyboard:** Used for navigation in menus and player input during the game.
 A simple API was added that could be used either to check if a key was pressed or to consume a key if pressed (if the consume function is called twice, the second call will return false).
-Character keys would were returned in a pointer passed as argument:
+Character keys are returned in a pointer passed as argument:

 ```c
 // Jump if space is pressed